 I imagine she feels you have come on much too strong and this has put her off.

-How would you have responded to these questions?
+How would you have responded to these relationship questions and answers?
 You can find more dating advice on my problem page.